Election denial movement in the United States: Democrats

+2025 – present

+Democratic congressional representative Jasmine Crockett accused Republicans of meddling to defeat her in the Democratic primary race against fellow Democrat James Talarico, even though the Republicans had preferred her as an opposition candidate.

+On May 17, 2026, Acting U.S. Attorney General Todd Blanche told Maria Bartiromo on Fox News that "we have multiple investigations going on in Arizona, in Fulton County, Georgia" into 2020 election fraud.
+Blanche said that the wrongdoers are "very good at hiding misconduct" but also that the Justice Department had a "ton of evidence" against them.
+Baritromo asked him if there will ever be a "definitive answer to whether or not the 2020 election was stolen."
+Blanche replied: "I'm not going to promise there's going to be a definitive answer...we are looking at it, and we're hoping to get one."

 Statewide

 2018

-After the 2018 Georgia gubernatorial election, Democratic candidate Stacey Abrams lost to Republican candidate Brian Kemp – who, as Georgia Secretary of State, administered the election – and claimed that the election was "stolen" from her as well as claiming the election was "rigged" and "not a free or fair election," on the grounds that voter registrations had been improperly canceled and polling places in poor and minority neighborhoods had been improperly closed.
+After the 2018 Georgia gubernatorial election, Democratic candidate Stacey Abrams lost to Republican candidate Brian Kemp – who, as Georgia Secretary of State, administered the election – and claimed that the election was "stolen" from her as well as claiming the election was "rigged" and "not a free or fair election", on the grounds that voter registrations had been improperly canceled and polling places in poor and minority neighborhoods had been improperly closed.
 The Washington Post reported that "more than 200 polling places" across Georgia were closed in the 2018 election, "primarily in poor and minority neighborhoods.
 Voters reported long lines, malfunctioning voting machines and other problems that delayed or thwarted voting in those areas."
 The Atlanta Journal-Constitution found that "precinct closures and longer distances likely prevented an estimated 54,000 to 85,000 voters from casting ballots" on the 2018 Election Day – less than Kemp's margin of victory.
 According to Richard L. Hasen, professor of law and political science at the University of California at Irvine, "there is no question that Georgia in general and Brian Kemp in particular took steps to make it harder for people to register and vote, and that those people tended to skew Democratic."
 In 2022, Kemp again defeated Abrams, by a larger margin; Abrams conceded on election night.